polxpolx/osinter/README.md

-# osinter- A simple osint tool
+# Osinter- A simple osint tool
 Simple go program to do osing against a define domain name.

 ## Getting Started